AVSystem/Anjay/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/CustomTLS.rst

-* Additional ``decorate`` operation may be provided to support securing communication over a pre-existing unencrypted socket - this is currently used by the commercial version of Anjay to provide security for the SMS transport.
+* Additional ``decorate`` operation may be provided to support securing communication over a pre-existing unencrypted socket - this is currently used by the SMS commercial feature of Anjay to provide security for the SMS transport.

 List of functions to implement
 ------------------------------